ebird/ebirdst/README.md

 remotes::install_github("ebird/ebirdst")
 ```

-This version of `ebirdst` is designed to work with the eBird Status &
+This version of `ebirdst` is designed to work with the eBird Status and
 Trends Data Products estimated for the year 2022 released in 2023.
 **Users are strongly discouraged from comparing Status and Trends
 results between years due to methodological differences between